stephen-ics/haskell/README.md

 ## Syntax
  - :: Is a type annotation used to specify the type of an expression
- - -> Is used to denote function types, the last -> denotes the return type of the function
+ - -> Is used to denote function types, the last -> denotes the return type of the function, if there is are no arrows in type definition it is denoting the type of the value, as the value is not a function
  - The syntax will look like
 ```haskell
     identifier :: arg1 type -> arg2 type -> return type